Kerenhb/KM2/README.md

 Test both the client and the server with 'npm test'. 'npm run client:test' and 'npm run server:test' test the server and client separately if needed.

 ## Client
 Created with the help of create-react-app.
+Note that after logging in you need to select the Questionnaire again, as there is a async check happening and you can't access the Questionaire unless your logged in.

 ## Server
 A node based back-end with the following routes (to be updated with as per API documentation periodically):